IndexCoop/ITIPS/ITIPS/ITIP-004.md

 + restricting the permissions of modules it has concerns about
 + declining to grant unwelcome extensions access to protected modules

 In the current system the operator is given broad latitude to improve the contracts and asks the methodologist to trust that it will not act in bad faith with respect to fees.
-We would swap this arrangement for one in which the methodologist has more authority and the operator must trust that the methodologist will strike a viable balance between engineering efficiency and direct operational control.
+We would swap this arrangement for one in which the methodologist has more authority and the operator must trust that the methodologist will strike a viable balance between engineering quality and direct operational control.

 ## Timeline